JonnyG7613/Calculator/README.md

 Ver 0.9 Corrected chaining operators together.
 Error when hitting equals multiple times.

 Ver 0.9.5 Erased a lot of convoluted code and redid most of the functions.
+Cleaned up the code.
+Minor CSS improvements.
+Out for testing before final implementation.

+Ver 0.9.6 Added Ver number in header of page.